-We encourage faculty to bring their classes to Special Collections and Archives.
+We encourage faculty to bring their classes to Special Collections & Archives.
 Class sessions can include activities using materials in our collections, introductions to using archival or primary sources, overviews of our holdings in specific subject areas, or instruction about how to locate archival and other primary sources.

 Ideally, students visiting our department for a class will have time with collection materials.
 Though handling of some materials may be restricted to prevent damage to fragile materials, our goal is to provide a hands-on experience for students.

 Assignments that make use of Special Collections & Archives materials support critical analysis and engage students in critically considering and interpreting various types of resources in numerous disciplines.

 If you plan to create an assignment using Special Collections & Archives materials, especially one that makes use of our Guided Resource Inquiry (GRI) Tool, please contact us at firstname.lastname@example.org to discuss the assignment's details, confirm that materials are available for use, and determine whether materials might be placed on reserve in Special Collections & Archives for your class.